-b.
-Transportation Specialist
+c.
+Transportation specialist

 This position is often a combination of several job functions.
-Duties include dispatching, routing (computer or pin maps) and driver training.
+Duties may include dispatching, routing (computer or pin maps) and driver training.

-- 2. Support - a.
+2. Support

+a.
 Dispatcher

-The dispatcher is responsible for scheduling and coordinating the transportation of students to and from school and related school district-sponsored activities and for covering all bus routes by drivers daily.
-The dispatcher may also schedule motor pool vehicles for district employees and maintain records.
+This position is responsible for scheduling and coordinating the transportation of students to and from school and related school district-sponsored activities and for covering all bus routes by drivers daily.
+The dispatcher may also schedule motor pool vehicles for district employees and may maintain records.

 b.
-Instructor/Trainer
+Instructor/trainer

-Duties include conducting training for potential new bus drivers and attendants or monitors, conducting training for veteran bus drivers and attendants or monitors and ensuring that training is completed according to federal, state and district requirements.
+Duties of this position include conducting training for potential new bus drivers and attendants, conducting training for veteran bus drivers and attendants and ensuring that training is completed according to federal, state and district requirements.

 c.
-Routing Specialist
+Routing specialist

-Duties include developing and maintaining safe, efficient and costeffective bus stops and routes and assigning routes to bus drivers.
+Duties of this position include developing and maintaining safe, efficient and cost-effective bus stops and routes and assigning routes to bus drivers.